 - Recommend a price that is below market.
 These Realtors claim to sell a very high percentage of the homes that they list.
 They convince their clients to list below market to generate a quick commission.
 Clients often lose valuable equity in these transactions.

 - Professional photography.
 Beautiful images of your home are essential to properly marketing your house.
 Do NOT let the Realtor take the pictures and don’t try to do it yourself (even if you are an amateur photographer).
 Here are just a few Minnesota house photographers who do everything from stills to drone photography: J Fuerst Photography (click here), Michael Speake Photography (click here), and here is an article on the best real estate photographers in Minnesota (click here).
+Unlike many Realtors, I do ask my clients to set this up and pay for the service (it’s typically less than $200).

 - Scheduling appointments.
 Did you know that few Realtors ever talk to the buyer agents who schedule appointments to see your home?
 The process is completely automated and utilizes auto-generated text messages to you.
 Even the feedback obtained from agents is done through an automated process.
+I provide this technology to you.

 - Negotiating.
 Avoid Large Brokerage Firms.
 Did you know that is illegal for Realtors to negotiate or advocate for you with other Realtors from the same firm?
 That means that you should probably NEVER hire an agent from a large firm.
 If you are considering working with an agent from a large firm who claims to be a great negotiator, they are forgetting to tell you that in many situations they will be legally prohibited from negotiating on your behalf.
 Here is a link to the licensing statute (click here) and look for this: